-Top Five Consumer Trends Shaping the Food Industry in 2018
+Consumer Trends Shaping the Food Industry in 2018

-1. Transparency
+Transparency

 The natural and clean-label movement is not going anywhere.
-Today’s consumers are more informed and health conscious than any other generation, creating unique challenges for food companies as they aim to deliver high-quality products with natural and recognizable ingredients.
-In addition, other natural claims, such as organic, fresh, antibiotic-free, minimally processed and non-GMO, are being used more often in food product marketing, proving transparency to be an effective tactic in engaging with consumers.
+Today’s consumers are more informed and health-conscious than any other generation, creating unique challenges for food companies as they aim to deliver high-quality products with natural and recognizable ingredients.
+In addition, other natural claims, such as organic, fresh, antibiotic-free, minimally processed and non-GMO, are being used more often in food product marketing, proving transparency to be an effective tactic in engaging consumers.

-1. Convenience
+Convenience

 It is no surprise that today’s consumers are busier than ever.
 They want high-quality food and beverage products they can consume on the go.
 As a result, grocery stores are beginning to offer meal-kit options that provide quick and convenient solutions.
 In 2017, in-store meal kits surpassed more than $80 million in sales, and they are expected to reach more than $100 million by 2020, according to a recent report by Nielsen.
 In the coming year, it will be increasingly important for food production companies to provide consumers with convenient, high-quality food and beverage products.

-1. Innovation
+Innovation

-1. Guilt-Free Indulgence
+Guilt-Free Indulgence

 As more consumers seek natural and minimally processed products, the fermented foods craze shows no sign of slowing anytime soon.
 Now more than ever, food production professionals are repurposing their processes and applications to incorporate more fermentation and cold-brewing options, according to Innova Market Insights’ top five trends for 2018.
 From kombucha and kefir to kimchi and sauerkraut, gut-loving concoctions are sure to be a hit in the coming year — and the more innovative, the better.

-1. Culinary Heritage
+Culinary Heritage

 Stay tuned for more insights for the year ahead.